 For even younger kids (and curious, creative kids of any age), Beast Academy recently rolled out a new Beast Academy Playground feature on their website.
 The Playground is loaded with instructions for playful, free activities, including games and crafts, that you can do with your child to get them excited about numbers.
 Wanda and I had a great time recently creating Flexagons using instructions on the site.

 And there's more learning resources on the way!
 Beast Academy is branching out from math, and is currently working on a science curriculum, Beast Academy Science.
+[July 2023 update: Beast Academy Science is here, and I have it!
+Read my first impressions.]
 My understanding is that it is similar in structure to their math curriculum.
 No idea when that is coming, but I've heard it's being tested with some kids right now.
 (There was an online event a couple months ago where AoPS's science curriculum developer Amanda Turk answered questions and gave a sneak peek; sadly I didn't know about that event until after it happened.)
 I love-love-LOVE our current science curriculum, Building Foundations of Scientific Understanding.
 It's mind-blowing how effective BFSU has been for Wanda, so I'm not at all in the market for a new science curriculum... but if anyone could get me to turn my head, it's the folks at Beast Academy.
 More great science on top of my great science?
 Yes, please.